M&A and Shareholder Arbitrations

 - market approach (e.g., active publicly traded stock, recent transactions of the company in focus, recent observable transactions in substantially similar companies);

-- income approach (e.g., discounted cash flow (DCF) methods); and
+- income approach (e.g., discounted cash flow (DCF) method); and

 - cost approach (e.g., net asset values, reproduction values).